-Your communication strategy defines how you’re going to deliver your business plan from a marcomms perspective.
-It defines what you’re going to say, to whom and when you’re going to say it and – importantly – it’s supported by robust evidence.
+Your communication strategy defines how you’re going to communicate in a way that will make your brand memorable, persuasive, and credible to your target buyer – at every stage of the buyer’s journey.
+It defines what you’re going to say and to whom, where, and when you’re going to say it.
+More importantly, it’s supported by robust evidence and customer insight.

-So why do you need a B2B communication Strategy?
+So, why do you need a communication strategy?

-A communication strategy forms the foundation of every marketing, branding or public relations brief – without which, you’re likely to be wielding a blunt instrument and wasting a fair amount of money.
+The foundation of every effective branding, marketing, or public relations brief should be found in the communication strategy – without this, you’re likely to end up wielding a blunt instrument and wasting money.

 - Value proposition